-Alan S. Okun Prize in Communication and Media, established in 2001 by Alan S. Okun's (Class of 1972) family, will benefit a student pursuing an interest in electronic communication.
+Alan S. Okun Prize in Communication and Media, established in 2001 by Alan S. Okun's '72 family, will benefit a student pursuing an interest in electronic communication.

-The Arnold "Skip" Oliver Award, established by the Political Science Department in 2005, is awarded to the outstanding student or students in the senior class.
+${\it The Arnold "Skip" Oliver Award}, established by the Political Science Department in 2005, is awarded to the outstanding student or students in the senior class.$